jtreminio/php-docker/README.md

 `Composer` is installed at `/usr/local/bin/composer`

-PHP-CGI and PHP-CLI INI files, and PHP-FPM conf file are saved to standard location across all versions to make managing them all simpler.
+PHP-CGI and PHP-CLI INI files, and PHP-FPM conf file are saved to standard location across all versions to make managing them simpler.

 - PHP INI used by PHP-FPM is at `/etc/php/fpm.ini`
 - PHP INI use by CLI is at `/etc/php/cli.ini`